replikativ/hasch/README.md

 - Nested collections are hashed with the supplied hash-fn before they contribute to the hash-value.
 This allows to form a Merkle-tree like peristent data-structure by breaking out collection values, so you can rehash top-level collections without pulling the whole value in memory.
 This is not tested yet, a git-like store could be implemented, e.g. in [konserve](https://github.com/replikativ/konserve).
 This should be useful to build durable indexes also.
 But it might proof to need runtime tweaking, e.g. depending on value size.
 - If keeping sorted maps/sets is feasable for high-throughput applications, allow to hash them sequentally.

+# Contributors
+- James Conroy-Finn
+- Christian Weilbach

 ## License

-Copyright © 2014-2016 Christian Weilbach
+Copyright © 2014-2016 Christian Weilbach and contributors

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.